Undocumented and DACA Students

 Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) Sites

-• USCIS will no longer approve advance parole requests associated with DACA
+• USCIS will not accept or approve advance parole requests from DACA recipients.

 American Council on Education Protect Dreamers Higher Education Coalition